 As Junior Luckyday Scholars, emphasis is placed on clarifying career and educational goals as deeper commitments to leadership and service roles become priorities.

-Leadership roles as Peer Mentors, Peer Coaches, or serving on a Leadership Council are also available to all upperclass students, and Juniors are encouraged to invest in younger students and the program as a whole.
+Leadership roles as Peer Mentors, Academic Coaches, Luckyday Ambassadors, or serving on the Luckyday Leadership Council are also available to all upperclass students, and Juniors are encouraged to invest in younger students and the program as a whole.

 Senior | Year Four